ShaharBand/sentinel/backend/README.md

 **Option 1: Python Run**

-Navigate to the `backend` directory and use the following command:
+Navigate to the `backend` directory and use the following command (make sure your working dir is the `backend`):

 ```commandline
 python src/main.py